MissingMaps/partners/app/_partner/bloomberg.md

   - latam

 tm-projects:
-  - id: 10095
-    desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-  - id: 10093
+  - id: 10146
-    desc: "This remote mapping of buildings and roads will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
+    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 10407
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."